AlessandroPerazzetta/proxmox-temperature-stats/README.md

 2) Adding the output of sensors to information

-    Here we will use Nano to edit some files.
+    Here we will edit some files.
 In your shell, type the following:

-    `nano /usr/share/perl5/PVE/API2/Nodes.pm`
+    `vi /usr/share/perl5/PVE/API2/Nodes.pm`

     Next, you can press F6 to search for my $dinfo and press Enter